microservices-api/kubernetes-microprofile-lab/README.md

     ```bash
     kubectl get pods
     ```
-    You need to wait until the deployments are ready.
+    You need to wait until the couchdb and Liberty pods become ready.
+The old pods may be terminating while the new ones start up.

+    For Liberty, you will now see 2 pods, since we increased the number of replicas.
 1. Refresh the page.
+You may need to add the security exception again.
 If you get `Failed to load API defintion` message then try refreshing again.
-You may need to add the security exception again.
 1. Now add a new attendee through the OpenAPI UI as before.
 1. Now repeat Steps 1-5 in this section to see that even though you delete the couchdb database container, data still gets recovered from the PersistentVolume.